top of page

 Program overview:

 We are thrilled to offer Philadelphia families an exciting week of Spring Camp that centers experiential learning and play!
-We will divide the camp week across two locations!
-On Monday/Wednesday/Friday we will gather iIn our beautiful building space where young people will have the opportunity to participate in cooking offerings, crafts, games, science experiments, and sensory play.
+We will gather in our beautiful building space where young people will have the opportunity to participate in cooking offerings, crafts, games, science experiments, and sensory play.
 We will also explore the South Philadelphia neighborhood, with trips to nearby playgrounds, the Italian market, and more.
-On Tuesday and Thursday, we will meet in FDR park to explore 342 acres of park land in our city.
-In FDR, we will spend our time in large collaborative games, building with natural materials, cooking over a fire, and youth led exploration and experiences.
 At the Dandelion Project we have a deep respect for young people, which means that young people are empowered to make decisions about how they spend their time throughout the day!

 Tuition: